WanJuan-CC: A Safe and High-Quality Open-sourced English Webtext Dataset

 Common Crawl contains a large amount of duplicate data, including reprinted articles, templated content, and repeatedly crawled information.
 This type of duplicate data can negatively impact the training effectiveness of models.
 To eliminate these duplicates, we employed a deduplication algorithm based on MinHash\cite{DBLP:conf/sequences/Broder97}.

-Specifically, we utilized the datasketch library\cite{ericzhu2017290602} for computation, applying 128 hash functions on the 5-gram of the documents to construct signatures, and setting 0.7 as the deduplication threshold.
+Specifically, we utilized the datasketch library\cite{ericzhu2017290602} for computation, applying 128 hash functions on the 5-gram of the documents to construct signatures, and setting a certain threshold to identify highly similar data as duplicates.
 During the processing, we prioritized retaining the most recent data, meaning that Common Crawl dumps with larger numbers were considered first.
 After the deduplication process using LSH (Locality-Sensitive Hashing), we obtained the Dedup data.